 Did… did anyone make sense of that first quote?
-Did you want to close this article??
+Did you want to close this post??
 Of course, it was exaggerated due to consideration of space, as posting 200 chapters to illustrate a point is silly.

 The opening quote is about a servant babbling reasons why she offended the senior madame.
 Senior madame wanted to bring the second master’s gift into the prince’s residence, but second madame once told the third wife [1.
 Change in title indicates lower station, likely just a concubine] that the former is allergic to flowers.
 Therefore, the servant used the chaos of the emperor’s arrival to stick the gift (presumably of flowers) randomly into senior madame’s residence.

-Right, who got all that after major cameos from what I call the Alphabet Soup clan?
+Who got all that after major cameos from what I call the Alphabet Soup clan?

 Not this kind of alphabet soup!